 - Perhaps the most important factor when valuing a home health agency is the ability of the agency to collect payment from Medicare in a timely basis.

-- Without a firm grasp on the accounts receivables, a home health agency will be viewed as suspect by potential buyers.
+- Without a firm grasp on the accounts receivable, a home health agency will be viewed as suspect by potential buyers.

-- An agency must pay its caregivers prior to actually billing and receiving payment for services rendered from Medicare (anywhere from two weeks to many months after the caregivers are paid).
+- An agency must pay its caregivers prior to actually receiving payment for services rendered from Medicare (anywhere from two weeks to many months after the caregivers are paid).

-- A smooth running agency with proper billing practices and quality controls is less likely to have accounts receivables problems, and thus will receive a higher valuation.
+- A smooth running agency with proper billing practices and quality controls is less likely to have accounts receivable problems, and thus will receive a higher valuation.

-- Another factor determining an agency’s valuation is the growth rate of the owner benefit, and whether the agency has been adding referral sources (and patients) over time.
+- Another factor determining an agency’s valuation is the growth rate of the business, and whether the agency has been adding referral sources (and patients) over time.

 - The reliability and quality of the staff is also of paramount importance.